What to Expect LASIK Post-Surgery Recovery

 LASIK is a minimally invasive procedure, so while there won’t be any major disruption to your daily routine after LASIK, there will be some steps to take to protect your eyes and help your surgery achieve its full effect.
 Our surgeons will go over these in detail and answer all of your questions, but here’s an overview of what you can expect in the days, weeks, and months after LASIK.

-The First 24 Hours After Surgery
+The First 24 Hours of LASIK Post-Surgery Recovery

 - You can expect your eyes to have a mild burning or itching sensation about a half-hour after the procedure ends.
 This is normal, and occurs as the effects of the numbing drops used during the surgery begin to wear off.
 Although you’ll want to rub your eyes, avoid doing so because rubbing your eyes can displace the corneal flap.
 Flap displacement is one of the most serious potential post-LASIK complications, but also one of the rarest.